Aleksandir/Sheetmusic-PDF-Renamer/README.md

 ### Prerequisites

-- Go 1.16 or later
+- Python 3.7 or later
-- A Spotify Developer account to get API credentials
+- A MusicBrainz account to get API credentials

 ### Installing

 1. Clone the repository to your local machine
 2. Navigate to the project directory
-3. Run `go mod tidy` to download the necessary dependencies
+3. Install the necessary dependencies by running `pip install -r requirements.txt`

 ### Usage

-1. Run the program with `go run src/main.go`
+1. Run the program with `python main.py`
 2. When prompted, enter the directory path containing the PDF files to be renamed
 3. The program will rename all the PDF files in the directory according to the format "Song name - Artist name"